Mitradis/Windows-11-DISM-Scripts/README.md

 - The set only works on Windows 10\11.
 Must have full administrator rights.
 Optional, but for the duration of execution, it is recommended to disable antivirus monitoring.
 You will need any disk (if RAM, then you need support for NTFS DISM commands, SoftPerfect RAM Disk and analogues) with the letter Z and a size of at least 14000MB.
 - Download the required image and .rar archive specified in the Release.
 The image must be mounted, but not located on the Z drive if the drive is the minimum size.
 - Unpack the scripts, install.wim and boot.wim files (from the source folder of the .iso file) to the root of the Z drive.
-- Download StartAllBack\Start11 and place it in Z:\PostClear under the name CustomStart.exe (By default, the scripts are designed for the StartAllBack repack with the installation key /S).
+- Download StartAllBack and place it in Z:\PostClear under the name CustomStart.exe (By default, the scripts are designed for the StartAllBack repack with the installation key /S).
 - If the system language differs from Russian, replace “ru-RU” in _Clear.bat, in the OneDrive block, with your version.
 - Run _Clear.bat and wait for the window to finish.
-- Make sure there are no errors in the Clear.log file by searching: “operation”, “errors”, “not”, “no” (not all lines are errors, read their description carefully).
+- Make sure there are no errors in the Clear.log file by searching: “denied”, “operation”, “errors”, “not”, “no” (not all lines are errors, read their description carefully).
 - Launch CMD and execute the first command from the _Readme.txt file.
 - Using UltraISO (or analogues), delete the install.wim file in the .iso image and add the resulting install.esd and boot.wim.
 - The image is ready.